nekomaruh/Rendimiento_Escolar_en_Chile_2010-2019/README.md

 Note
 ----
 - Years 2016, 2017, 2018, 2019 renamed to "Rendimiento por estudiante (year)"
-- Download here the files above.
-Files added to .gitignore
+- Files should be downloaded in /datasets folder to run the program.
 - All information listed here is provided by the Chilean Ministry of Education.

 Created by Johan Ordenes & Leonel Vilagra.